Jacqueline Anne Rouse: Biography

 Jacqueline A. Rouse earned a B.A. from Howard University in 1972 and an M.A. from Atlanta University in 1973.
 She then went on to doctoral study at Emory University, where she wrote a dissertation titled "Lugenia D. Burns Hope: A Black Female Reformer in the South, 1871-1947" under the direction of Dr. Darlene Rebecca Roth.
 Rouse completed her Ph.D. in 1983.
 She became a professor in the history department at Georgia State University in 1991, where she taught courses on African American history, black studies, and women’s studies.

 Rouse published numerous books and articles on black women activists.
 Her first book was a biography of Lugenia Burns Hope, published in 1989 and titled Lugenia Burns Hope, Black Southern Reformer.
 She co-edited a 1990 volume titled Women in the Civil Rights Movement: Trailblazers and Torchbearers, 1941-1965.
 In a review of the book published in the journal Gender & Society, Paulette Pierce called Women in the Civil Rights Movement a "long-awaited correction to the masculinist bias that has systematically distorted our understanding of the Black movement."

 Rouse was a member of the Association of Black Women Historians for over 30 years and served as the organization's National Director in the mid-1990s.
 She was the president of the Association of Social and Behavioral Scientists in 1991-1992.
 She has also served as president of the Southern Association for Women Historians.

-Rouse was the recipient of many awards for her scholarship and service to the profession, including the Souther Regional Educational Board's Faculty Mentor of the Year (2007), the Governor's Humanities Award (2002), and the Lorraine Williams Leadership Award from the Association of Black Women Historians (2012).
+Rouse was the recipient of many awards for her scholarship and service to the profession, including the Southern Regional Educational Board's Faculty Mentor of the Year (2007), the Governor's Humanities Award (2002), and the Lorraine Williams Leadership Award from the Association of Black Women Historians (2012).
 In March 2015, Rouse was among the group of scholars who were honored at an event called "BWHxG: Cross-Generational Dialogues in Black Women’s History" at Michigan State University.
 The event was described as a "living legends tribute" honoring eleven black women historians who have trained and mentored generations of students.
 Her former colleagues and advisees remember her as an advocate and mentor with "few equals."

-Rouse passed away on May 12, 2020, at the age of 70.
+Rouse died on May 12, 2020, at the age of 70.